dabuar98/postfix-app/README.md

 6. **Exit the Application**: To exit the application, simply click on the exit button.

-By following these steps, you can efficiently compute postfix expressions, assign variables, and manage the symbol table using the RPN Calculator & Symbol Table Manager.
+By following these steps, you can efficiently compute postfix expressions, assign variables, and manage the symbol table using PostfixMaster.
 Enjoy streamlined mathematical operations and organised data management!